Mild Scoliosis

 Headaches

-While having mild scoliosis doesn’t guarantee a person will struggle with headaches, it can be a common issue for scoliosis patients.
+While mild scoliosis doesn’t guarantee headaches, it can be a common issue for scoliosis patients.
+Curvature location can indicate likely symptoms, such as tension headaches associated with cervical spine curvatures.

 Balance and Coordination Issues

-Considering that classic adolescent slouch and constant reminders to teenagers to “stand up straight,” changes to balance and coordination can seem little more than klutzy teenage awkwardness.
+Balance and coordination issues can be difficult to spot early, especially in adolescents.
+Considering adolescent slouch and reminders to “stand up straight,” changes in balance and coordination can seem like teenage awkwardness.

 Changes in Gait